Pasta Shapes From A to Z

 Ravioli pasta is a filled pasta that comes in many shapes and sizes.
 You can fill them with anything from meats to cheeses and top with any pasta sauce.

-Raviolini or small ravioli is a smaller sized ravioli and can be in a square shape of round.
+Raviolini or small ravioli is a smaller sized ravioli and can be in a square shape or round.
 Also filled with meats or cheeses.

-Risi means Rice in Italian and that is exactly what this pasta is shaped and sized like.
-These little pasta shapes are also perfect for any Italian Pasta soup recipe.
+Risi means rice in Italian and that is exactly how this pasta is shaped and sized to resemble.
+These little pasta shapes are also perfect for any Italian pasta soup recipe.

 Rotelli.
 This type of pasta looks like a wagon wheel.
 A really fun and creative pasta to use for a kids meal or pasta salad.